WasmEdge/WasmEdge/docs/book/en/src/frameworks/serverless.md

 * [AWS Lambda](serverless/aws.md) discuss how to leverge WasmEdge to accelerate the serverless functions deployed on AWS Lambda.
 * [Tencent](serverless/tencent.md) discuss how to leverge WasmEdge to accelerate the serverless functions deployed on Tencent cloud.

-> If you would like to add more WasmEdge examples on public cloud,like Google Cloud Functions, feel free to creta a PR in this page and let the community know what you did.
+> If you would like to add more WasmEdge examples on public cloud platform,like Google Cloud Functions, feel free to creta a PR for WasmEdge and let the community know what you did.

 ![](serverless-wasmedge.png)